01Fair Market Value...According to the IRS

 Don’t expect to deduct anything even close to what you paid for clothing items unless you purchased them in a thrift store a few days before you gave them to a charity.
 And remember, each article must be in at least good used condition.
 The IRS implemented this particular rule back in August 2006.

-- Children’s jeans: $3.50
+- Children’s jeans: $2 to $3.50

 - Children's skirts: $1.50